makefeics/nimo-markdown-cv/index.md

 _Product Manager_<br>

-1. Structure of User service and Merchant service.
+1. User service and Merchant service.
 2. Design of hierarchy and dimensions of labeling system.
 3. Design of marketing template services, precise marketing and push service, and monitoring of marketing data.